 If a martingale is computable, one can find a computable sequence on which this martingale is bounded.
-It is a bit more difficult: now we cannot find the minimal value among m(x0) and m(x1) since we can compute these number only with some precision.
-But this is in fact not needed: it is enough to choose an extension where the martingale increases at most by $1/2^n$ (and this can be done easily if the approximation errors on step n are small compared to $1/2^n$).
+It is a bit more difficult-now we cannot find the minimal value among m(x0) and m(x1) since we can compute these numbers only with some precision.
+But this is in fact not needed.
+It is enough to choose an extension where the martingale increases at most by $1/2^n$ (and this can be done easily if the approximation errors on step n are small compared to $1/2^n$).

-(An immediate corollary: the largest computable martingale does not exist.
+(An immediate corollary is that the largest computable martingale does not exist.
 This is one of the main reasons to consider lower semicomputable martingales and supermartingales.)

 But we need to continue the proof of (b).
-The next step: consider two computable martingale and find a computable sequence where both are bounded.
-It is easy to achieve: take a weighted sum (e.g., the average) of these two martingales; it is a computable martingale, so we know already that there exists a computable sequence where the average martingale is bounded.
-Then both martingales are bounded (with twice bigger bound; recall that martingales are non-negative functions).
+The next step is to consider two computable martingales and find a computable sequence where both are bounded.
+It is easy to achieve.
+Take a weighted sum (e.g., the average) of these two martingales; it is a computable martingale, so we know already that there exists a computable sequence where the average martingale is bounded.
+Then both martingales are bounded (with twice bigger bound-recall that martingales are non-negative functions).

 A similar argument can be used to deal with a computable sequence of computable martingales (i.e., of programs for them).
-Then we may mix all the martingales in a weighted sum with weight 2^{-i} for i-th martingale.
+Then we may mix all the martingales in a weighted sum with weight 2^{-i} for ith martingale.

-The problem is that there is no computable sequence that would include all computable martingales (otherwise there would be a computable sequence on which all computable martingales are bounded, which is evidently not the case: it is easy to win on a computable sequence).
-So to construct a sequence ω such that no computable martingale wins on it, requres some non-algorithmic steps.
-The additional information that allows us to perform this construction: for each program we should be informed whether this program computes a martingale, so we require one bit of information per program.
-To get a sequence with logarithmic complexity, we should use this information in a very economic way, taking into account the information about i-th program only after a long prefix of the sequence (say, of length 2^i , or even more) is constructed.
+The problem is that there is no computable sequence that would include all computable martingales (otherwise there would be a computable sequence on which all computable martingales are bounded, which is evidently not the case-it is easy to win on a computable sequence).
+So to construct a sequence ω such that no computable martingale wins on it requires some non-algorithmic steps.
+There is additional information that allows us to perform this construction: For each program we should be informed whether this program computes a martingale, so we require one bit of information per program.
+To get a sequence with logarithmic complexity, we should use this information in a very economic way, taking into account the information about ith program only after a long prefix of the sequence (say, of length 2^i , or even more) is constructed.

-Let us describe the construction in more details.
-At every step we have some bit string x (the bits already fixed), and some linear combination with positive coefficients.
-Here m_i is a martingale computed by i-th program (or some replacement martingale, or just zero, if i-th program does not compute a martingale according to the advice we got).
+Let us describe the construction in more detail.
+At every step we have some bit string x (the bits already fixed) and some linear combination with positive coefficients.
+Here m_i is a martingale computed by ith program (or some replacement martingale, or just zero, if the ith program does not compute a martingale according to the advice we got).
 We maintain the invariant relation: this combination is strictly less than 2.
-(Initially $x = \Lambda$, we have only one martingale m_1 and the combination is equal to 1.)
+(Initially, $x = \Lambda$, we have only one martingale m_1 , and the combination is equal to 1.)

-$$m_1(x) + \varepsilon_2 m_2(x) + \ldots + \varepsilon_k m_k(x)$$

-As we already discussed, the string x can always be extended by one bit in such a way that the expression remains less than 1 (and this can be done effectively is we know the programs for martingales).
-So we can extend x while keeping k (the number of martingales involved) unchanged.
-On the other hand, we may (from time to time) add new term $\varepsilon_k m_k(x)$ to this linear combination, choosing $\varepsilon_k > 0$ so small that the sum remains less than 2 (the closer the combination is to 2 and the bigger is the value $m_k(x)$ for current x, the smaller ε_k should be).
+$$m_1(x) + \varepsilon_2 m_2(x) + \cdots + \varepsilon_k m_k(x)$$ number of martingales involved) unchanged.
+On the other hand, we may (from time to time) add a new term $\varepsilon_k m_k(x)$ to this linear combination, choosing $\varepsilon_k > 0$ so small that the sum remains less than 2 (the closer the combination is to 2 and the bigger is the value $m_k(x)$ for current x, the smaller ε_k should be).